Aider-AI/aider/aider/website/_posts/2024-09-26-senior-junior.md

 the existing source code file.

-Traditional frontier models like gpt-4o and Sonnet also seem to benefit from separating code reasoning and editing.
+Traditional frontier models like gpt-4o and Sonnet also seem to benefit from separating code reasoning and editing like this.
 A pair of gpt-4o
 or a pair of Sonnet models
 in Senior/Junior configuration outperform their previous solo benchmark results.